nkiscadden/Rock-Paper-Scissor/README.md

   It needs a little refinement for the initial hover button, it occassionally glitches straight to the final screen.
   -Next Steps: continue to work toward adding to the interface screens for tutorial, rules etc

+11/03/22 new file addition with an upgrade of the overall interface, Mark improved the hovering issues from the previous iteration moved buttons around and it is modeled similar to the lo-fi prototype Need to add the rules page and tweak